biggie-boss/LoreRim/README.md

 ### Smithing and Passive Changes/Bugfixes

 - No longer possible to manually select smithing perks that are free from reading books, this will prevent people from accidently wasting perk points.
-Only Smithina Specialization and Iron Lore require perks.
+Only Smithing Specialization and Iron Lore require perks.
 - Added smithing book for tailoring to the radiant rainment
 - Saint Jiub's Opus teaches Legendary Blacksmithing.
 Should give more of a reason to actually do it.
 - See-The-Moon's Journal in the Shivering Isles unlocks Shivering Isles smithing (and fixes the weird conditions of shivering isles stuff)